dimitri-yatsenko/datajoint-book/book/00-introduction/00-purpose.md

 This workflow perspective shapes everything:

-**Schema as Map**: Your database diagram becomes a visual flowchart showing exactly how data moves from raw inputs to final results.
+**Schema as a Map**: Your database diagram becomes a visual flowchart showing exactly how data moves from raw inputs to final results.
 Dependencies are explicit, not hidden in scattered scripts.

 **Intelligent Diagrams**: Different table types get distinct visual styles.
 One glance tells you what's manual, what's automatic, and how everything connects.